-P 3.2 Describe the dental and wider healthcare systems dental professionals work within including local and national health policy and organisation, delivery of healthcare and equity P 3.3 Describe and evaluate the role of health promotion in terms of the changing environment, community and individual behaviours to deliver health gain P 3.4 Evaluate evidence-based prevention at a community / population level P 3.5 Explain the principles of planning oral health care for communities to meet needs and demands P 3.6 Describe the principles and limitations of the currently available options for funding of dental healthcare provision for individual patients P 3.7 Discuss the ethical challenges associated with providing patient care within the current dental healthcare systems P 3.8 Describe the considerations of the management of resources in provision of care decisions including appropriate use of primary and secondary care networks P 3.9 Describe the importance of collaboration across the health and social care sector for the benefit of communities and individual patients P3.10 Describe and where appropriate support patients to negotiate the barriers and challenges which prevent sections of the population accessing oral healthcare, including patients from marginalised populations and patients and patients with protected characteristics P 3.11 Describe the main principles relating to sustainable oral health care, and the challenges/barriers to implementing a sustainable approach.
-P 3.12 Evaluate and apply the evidence base in relation to the environmental impacts of common treatment methods and approaches to the delivery of dental care
+Discuss the basic principles of a population health approach including demographic and social trends, UK and international oral health trends, determinants of health and inequalities in health, and the ways in which these are measured and current patterns Describe the dental and wider healthcare systems dental professionals work within including local and national health policy and organisations, delivery of healthcare and equity Describe and evaluate the role of health promotion in terms of the changing environment, community and individual behaviours to deliver health gain Evaluate evidence-based prevention at a community / population level Explain the principles of planning oral health care for communities to meet needs and demands Describe the principles and limitations of the currently available options for funding of dental healthcare provision for individual patients Discuss the ethical challenges associated with providing patient care within the current dental healthcare systems Describe the considerations of the management of resources in provision of care decisions including appropriate use of primary and secondary care networks Describe the importance of collaboration across the health and social care sector for the benefit of communities and individual patients Describe and where appropriate support patients to negotiate the barriers and challenges which prevent sections of the population accessing oral healthcare, including patients from marginalised populations and patients with protected characteristics.
+Describe the main principles relating to sustainable oral health care, and the challenges/barriers to implementing a sustainable approach.
+Evaluate and apply the evidence base in relation to the environmental impacts of common treatment methods and approaches to the delivery of dental care